Shreyas-Mishra/Blockchain/storyboard/README.md

 Assessment Questions:<br>
 Task 1: Understanding the three pillars of Blockchain.<br>

-How are the three concepts(Decentralized,Transparency and Immutability) implimented in Blockchain?<br>
+How are the three concepts(Decentralized,Transparency and Immutability) implemented in Blockchain?<br>

 Task 2 : To understand the Open Ledger.<br>